ABOUT

 Shannan Herbert

-Prior to joining Stratyfy, Ms. Herbert was the Executive Vice President and Chief Credit Officer for City First Bank, a $1 Billion Community Development Financial Institution headquartered in Washington, DC.
-There, she helped lead the company through its first merger of equals with Broadway Financial Corp, ultimately creating one of the largest Black-led Community Development Financial Institutions and Minority Depository Institutions in the country.
+Before joining Stratyfy, Ms. Herbert was the Executive Vice President and Chief Credit Officer for City First Bank, a $1 billion CDFI headquartered in Washington, DC.

 With more than 20+ years of experience, Ms. Herbert has served in key leadership roles for most of her career, leveraging her expertise to direct enterprises in the strategic development and delivery of value-driven, user-friendly solutions in the commercial credit and financial services arena.